GaloisInc/CASE-AADL-Tutorial/chapter1_verdict/README.md

 commands being issued.
 To defend against this attack, we'll need to make sure the necessary communication links between sub-components are trusted.
 CRV can aid in identifying these links through the `critical links` section in its output.
-It's also possible to right click on the violated property and select "View counter-example" to exame concretely how values are manipulated during a concrete attack trace.
+It's also possible to right click on the violated property and select "View counter-example" to examine concretely how values are manipulated during a concrete attack trace.
 Once we've identified the critical links, the appropriate cyber requirements can be added to ensure they are trusted.
 For example, the following property will require system implementations to design the connection that transmits the move command between the `Navigation` and `FlightControl` components